helsingborg-stad/api-event-manager-integration/README.md

 #### Event List code example

-> Here is a code example to display a list of events.
+> Here is a code example to display a list of events.<br>
 Use the attributes listed below to set API-url and different filters.

-*Parameters:*
+*Data attributes:*
 ```
 data-apiurl     Url to Event manager API root.
 post-limit      Desired number of events to show.